georgehara/Arca/README.md

 Note: If the order of processing matters, use the `Prioritize` manager option.

-## PERFORMANCE CONSIDERATIONS

-ARCA has to load all the assemblies (referenced by an application) and has to use reflection to scan all the classes at application startup, but this is done only once, no matter how many extensions are used.
-This means that the more extensions are used to perform all sorts of automated operations, the more effective ARCA becomes.

-If manual registration and configuration were used instead of ARCA, the application startup would have to load (almost) the same number of assemblies in order to perform assembly-local operations, so there is little performance advantage in doing manual registration and configuration.

-ARCA allows you to specify a prefix that each assembly must have in order to be loaded and scanned.

-To improve performance, derive the classes (to register and configure) from the `IProcessable` interface.
-This works because checking if a class implements an interface is much faster (50 times) than calling `Type.GetCustomAttributes` for each class.
-By default, the manager ignores this interface.

-In the vast majority of cases, the performance is fine without the `IProcessable` interface.
-An approximate performance can be viewed by executing the (release build of the) tests from the `ProcessingPerformanceTests` class.
-When processing about 350 assemblies loaded into a process, with a total of about 10'000 types, with 31 registered and configured classes, the total execution time (for assembly loading, registration and configuration) is about 100 ms when using the `IProcessable` interface, and about 200 ms when not using it.

-To further improve performance:
-* Do not pass a logger to the manager options.
-* Group all classes to process in a single assembly, or as few assemblies as possible, because assembly loading takes most time from the processing.
-This will have the most significant effect on performance.

 ## SCOPES

 In applications which are not based on client requests, like test projects and desktop applications, the dependency injection container may throw exceptions if you try to instantiate dependencies which were registered to be instantiated per scope.
 This is because, in such a context, the instantiation per client request is meaningless, and those dependencies should be either: